Why DI?: An Introduction to Differentiated Instruction

 Governors Association Center for Best Practices & Council of Chief State

 School Officers.
 (2010).
-Common Core
+Common

-State Standards.
-Authors.
+Core State Standards.

-Night, J., Hoffman, A.,
+Night, J., Hoffman, A., Harris, M., &

-Harris, M., & Thomas., S. (2020).
-The instructional playbook: The
+Thomas., S. (2020).
+The instructional playbook: The missing link for

-missing link for translating research into practice.
+translating research into practice.
 ASCD.

 Nolet, V., & McLaughlin, M. (1997).
-Accessing the general curriculum: Including students
+Accessing the general curriculum: Including

-with disabilities in standards-based reform.
+students with disabilities in standards-based reform.
 Sage.

 Novak, K., & Rodriguez, K. (2016).
 Universally designed leadership: Applying